ShrikeshB/Planet-Earth/README.md

 # PlanetEarth

 # what this website is about:
-* It is only frontend part.
 * It is displays the popular places to visit in particular country.
 * It also show what resources/gear needed to carry while visiting these places.
+>  note:
+> It is only frontend part.

 Pages: